mpadge/there-is-no-rcpp-const/README.md

 Note to Self: There is no Rcpp const!
 =====================================

 `Rcpp` passes all internals objects by reference only, never by value.
 This repo demonstrates the implications of this as a clear and simple Note To Self.
+Note that this is acknowledged behaviour of `Rcpp`, as clarified by [this `Rcpp` issue](https://github.com/RcppCore/Rcpp/issues/628), the corresponding [pull request](https://github.com/RcppCore/Rcpp/pull/661), and the resultant entry in the [`Rcpp` FAQ, Section 5.1](https://github.com/RcppCore/Rcpp/files/884053/Rcpp-FAQ.pdf).

-It relies on these `C++` functions
+The demo here relies on these `C++` functions

     // [[Rcpp::export]]
     void rcpp_test1(const Rcpp::DataFrame df) {